Equal Rights Advocates: Workplace justice

-In 1999, ERA and co-counsel settled this pregnancy discrimination lawsuit over the Pacific Bell's denial of early retirement benefits to workers who took maternity leave (Pallas v.
+In 1999, ERA and co-counsel settled a pregnancy discrimination lawsuit over the Pacific Bell's denial of early retirement benefits to workers who took maternity leave (Pallas v.
 Pacific Bell).
 The case covered a class of nearly 10,000 women with a settlement of more than $25 million.
-In 1991, alongside the Asian Law Caucus and the Mexican American Legal Defense and Educational Fund (MALDEF), ERA won a landmark federal case on behalf of Alicia Castrejon, an undocumented worker whose pregnancy discrimination lawsuit raised the issue of undocumented workers’ rights under federal anti-discrimination law.
+In 1991, alongside the Asian Law Caucus and the Mexican American Legal Defense and Educational Fund (MALDEF), ERA won a landmark federal case on behalf of Alicia Castrejon, an undocumented worker whose pregnancy discrimination lawsuit raised the issue of undocumented workers’ rights under the federal anti-discrimination law.
 (Equal Employment Opportunity Commission, A. Castrejon v.
 Tortilleria La Mejor) The ruling resulted in thousands of undocumented immigrant workers receiving legal protection against discrimination.
 Also in 1991, the organization and several public interest law organizations submitted an amicus brief to the U.S. Supreme Court challenging “fetal protection” policies used by employers nationwide to exclude women from high-paying industrial jobs traditionally dominated by men.
 (United Automobile Workers v.
 Johnson Controls) The Court’s landmark ruling found fetal-protection policies to be a form of sex discrimination forbidden under Title VII.
 Equal Rights Advocates also played a key role in the 1991 passage of the California Family Rights Act, which provides eligible employees up to 12 weeks of job-protected leave to care for their own serious health condition or that of a family member, or to bond with a new child.
 Passage of the federal Family and Medical Leave Act followed two years later.

 In 1989, ERA challenged the federal government's policy of setting employee salaries based upon earnings in previous jobs, a practice that institutionalized and perpetuated sex- and race-based wage discrimination (Bell v.
 Kemp).
 In 1987, ERA succeeded in a 5-year challenge to the discriminatory hiring policies of the San Francisco Fire Department.
 The City signed a Consent Decree that included hiring and promotional goals for women and people of color, one of the initial decrees to have specific goals for women of color.
 (Davis et al. v.
 City and County of San Francisco).
 Also in 1987, the organization's amicus brief contributed to a U.S. Supreme Court decision upholding a California law requiring employers of five or more people to provide up to 4 months of unpaid leave to women disabled by pregnancy or childbirth.
 (California Federal Savings & Loan v.
 Department of Fair Employment and Housing).